2buntu/2buntu-blog/README.md

    Note that you will need to replace PASSWORD with the password you chose in step 3.

-6. Set a unique value for the `SECRET_KEY` setting.
+7. Set a unique value for the `SECRET_KEY` setting.

-7. Synchronize the database and perform all migrations using the following command:
+8. Synchronize the database and perform all migrations using the following command:

         ./manage.py syncdb
         ./manage.py migrate

    If you are prompted to create a superuser, enter "no".

-8. Create a superuser with the following command:
+9. Create a superuser with the following command:

         ./manage.py createsuperuser

-9. Launch the development server by running the following command:
+10. Launch the development server by running the following command:

         ./manage.py runserver

    Point your web browser to http://127.0.0.1:8000/

-### Additional Notes:

-* If you are contributing to the development of this project, please make sure changes you make to `twobuntu/local_settings.py` file as described in Step 5 of the installation instructions are not committed along with the rest of your changes.
-To stop tracking changes to this file:

-        git update-index --assume-unchanged twobuntu/local_settings.py

-  To re-enable tracking:

-        git update-index --no-assume-unchanged twobuntu/local_settings.py